DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC ITEM CREATION WIZARD/SETUP/Parameters.md

     </tbody>
 </table>

 The item creation wizard uses number sequences to create records, which are shared across legal entities within the D365 system.
-The number sequences are referenced in the following page and can be found by navigating to <b> Item creation > Setup > Item creation parameters > Shared number sequences (tab) </b>
+The number sequences are referenced in the following page and can be found by navigating to <b> Item creation > Setup > Item creation parameters > Shared number sequences  </b>

 <table style="width: 100%">
     <tr>